ga4gh/vrs-python/README.rst

 VRS-Python and VRS Versioning !!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-The vrs-python repo embeds vr-spec as a submodule, and therefore each ga4gh.vrs package on PyPi contains a particular version of VRS.
+The ga4gh/vrs-python repo embeds the ga4gh/vrs repo as a submodule, and therefore each ga4gh.vrs package on PyPi contains a particular version of VRS.
 The correspondences between the packages may be summarized as:

-* **develop ~ develop**: The vrs-python develop branch tracks the vr-spec develop branch.
+* **develop ~ develop**: The vrs-python develop branch tracks the vrs develop branch.
-* **0.6 ~ 1.1**: vrs-python 0.6 branch tracks the vr-spec 1.1 branch.
+* **0.6 ~ 1.1**: vrs-python 0.6 branch tracks the vrs 1.1 branch.

   * **0.6.2 ~ 1.1.2**